kitsudaiki/ainari/docs/inner_workings/monitoring/monitoring.md

     Disabled at the moment because of less priority

-Hanami can change the frequency of the CPU.
+Sakura can change the frequency of the CPU.
 It was tested in an earlier state and the result looked like this:

 ![Workflow-component](cpu_power.jpg)